brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 IDEs make it easy to forget about the classpath.
 Oftentimes I create a new project, my IDE does some stuff, then I click a little green triangle and my program compiles or runs or whatever.
 Today I'm breaking down the `-classpath` option from the beginning.

+## Screencast

+If you prefer watching versus reading, check out my screencast about this post!

+{% include screencasts.html id="kVgYLYYcxN8" %}

 ## javac